 Accompanying your MSPB HSR are three supplemental hospital-specific data files: the Index Admission File, the Beneficiary Risk Score File, and the Episode File.
 These files contain information on the admissions that were considered for inclusion in the MSPB Measure calculation for your hospital.
-The Index Admission File presents all inpatient admissions for your hospital in which a beneficiary was discharged during the performance period.
-This file indicates whether or not an inpatient admission was counted as an index admission, and if not, it provides the reason for exclusion.
-For each hospital admission, the file provides dates of admission and discharge, length of stay, diagnosis codes, Major Diagnostic Category, MDC, and the actual payment amounts.
-The Beneficiary Risk Score File identifies beneficiaries and their health status based on the beneficiary's claims history in the 90 days prior to the start of an episode.
+The Index Admission File presents all inpatient admissions for your hospital in which a beneficiary was discharged during the period of performance.
+This file indicates whether or not an inpatient admission was counted as an index admission, and, if not, it provides the reason for exclusion.
+For each inpatient admission, the file provides dates of admission and discharge, length of stay, diagnosis codes, MDC, and actual payment amounts.
+The Beneficiary Risk Score File identifies beneficiaries and health status based on the beneficiary's claims history in the 90 days prior to the start of an episode.
 This file includes the predicted payment amount and the risk adjustors used in the MSPB risk adjustment regression model.
-The Episode File identifies the type of care, spending amount, and the top five billing providers in each care setting for each MSPB episode at your hospital, allowing you to identify the type of inpatient provider that is billing the most for the given episode.
+The Episode File identifies the type of care, spending, and the top five billing providers in each care setting for each MSPB episode at your hospital, allowing you to identify the type of inpatient provider that is billing the most for the given episode.
 The information included in the three supplemental hospital-specific data files is not publicly reported.
 This concludes the MSPB HSR and supplemental file overview.
-Now, I'd like to turn it over to Maria for the question-and-answer portion of the presentation.
+Now, I'd like to turn it over for the Q&A portion of the presentation.